 Here’s Renault’s road to quality assurance supported by mixed reality:

-Now let’s look at some of the use cases of augmented reality across industries and sectors.
+Wondering what companies use augmented reality?
+Let’s look at some of the use cases of augmented reality across industries and sectors.

 The upside of using AR in manufacturing facilities is that it’s a fraction of the cost compared to investing in complex hardware.